 - 701.38a Certain spells and abilities can goad a creature.
-Until the next turn of the controller of that spell or ability, that creature attacks each combat if able and attacks a player other than that player if able. - 701.38b A static ability may state that a creature "is goaded."
-That creature attacks each combat if able and attacks a player other than the controller of the permanent with that static ability if able. - 701.38c Once a player has goaded a creature, the same player goading it again has no effect.
-It doesn't create additional combat requirements.
+Until the next turn of the controller of that spell or ability, that creature is goaded. - 701.38b Goaded is a designation a permanent can have.
+A goaded creature attacks each combat if able and attacks a player other than the controller of the permanent, spell, or ability that caused it to be goaded if able.
+Goaded is neither an ability nor part of the permanent's copiable values. - 701.38c A creature can be goaded by multiple players.
+Doing so creates additional combat requirements. - 701.38d Once a player has goaded a creature, the same player goading it again has no effect.
+Doing so doesn't create additional combat requirements.